Point Four Program: Implementation

 Among the first nations to gain extensive technical assistance was India.
-From 1950–1951 India saw the implementation of a penicillin plantation, an increase in schools and medical research facilities as well as dam construction.
-In addition to economic assistance India also agreed to maintain a democratic government.
+From 1950 to 1951 India saw the implementation of a penicillin plantation, an increase in schools and medical research facilities as well as dam construction.
+In addition to economic assistance, India also agreed to maintain a democratic government.
 U.S. Officials hoped this would prevent India forming alliances with the Soviet Union and China.

-Republican President Dwight D. Eisenhower discarded the Point Four name in favour of simply referring to it as a 'technical assistance program', and reorganized the TCA into the Foreign Operations Administration; its successor agencies include the International Cooperation Administration and the present-day Agency for International Development.
+Republican President Dwight D. Eisenhower discarded the Point Four name in favor of simply referring to it as a 'technical assistance program', and reorganized the TCA into the Foreign Operations Administration; its successor agencies include the International Cooperation Administration and the present-day Agency for International Development.

 Legacy of the program

 The Point Four Program was the first US plan designed to improve social, economic and political conditions in 'underdeveloped' nations.
-It marked the promotion of international development policy to the centre of the U.S. Foreign Policy framework.
+It marked the promotion of international development policy to the center of the U.S. Foreign Policy framework.

-Although designed to uplift nations, the programme's legacy was one of self-interest as America improved their imports of strategical raw materials, without significantly alleviating the partnered nations of deprivation.
+Although designed to uplift nations, the program's legacy was one of self-interest as America improved their imports of strategical raw materials, without significantly alleviating the partnered nations of deprivation.
 The post-war climate and rising threat of communism alongside lack of investment from both congress and American businessmen led to the faltering of the Point Four Program.